A Summary Of The Child Support Guidelines In Arizona

 Child Support in Arizona is determined pursuant to the Arizona Child Support Guidelines.
 The Child Support Guidelines have been recently modified and updated as of January 1, 2022.
 If you are under a prior child support order, you may be entitled to a modified (different) amount of child support based upon your circumstances.

-Once the parties’ incomes, parenting time and certain child costs (such as child care and health insurance) are confirmed, the Court and/or the parties can determine the “presumed” child support obligation by utilizing the child support calculator.
+As part of the overall child support amount, certain ongoing costs are calculated as part of the overall division.
+This generally includes the child’s share of health insurance, child care costs during work hours (if any), and required extra educational costs for the child.
+Once the parties’ incomes, parenting time and above described child costs are confirmed, the Court and/or the parties can determine the “presumed” child support obligation by utilizing the Child Support Calculator.
 Court’s sometimes deviate from the presumed amount of child support depending upon the circumstances.
-The parties can generally stipulate (agree) to a different amount based upon their individual circumstances.
+The parties can generally stipulate (agree) to a different amount than what is provided by the Arizona Child Support Guidelines based upon their individual circumstances.

 The Arizona Child Support Guidelines can be somewhat complex in an application where various factors are in dispute.
 The following is a basic description of how the Child Support Guidelines work for the reader’s ease of understanding.

-Child Support is based upon the parties’ combined incomes (i.e. the higher the incomes, the more the combined child support obligation).
-In order to determine child support pursuant to the Arizona Child Support Guidelines, you first insert both parties’ incomes, which results in a basic child support obligation attributed to both parties.
+In general, the Arizona Child Support Guidelines is based upon national studies of a children’s basic needs and overall expected expenses based in part on an expected standard of living.
+The amount is calculated based upon both of the parents’ combined incomes (i.e. the higher the incomes, the more the combined child support obligation), and certain basic expenses including the child’s health care insurance and child care costs if applicable.
+In order to determine child support pursuant to the Arizona Child Support Guidelines, you first insert both parties’ incomes, which results in a basic child support obligation attributed to both parties, and add in the child’s health care insurance, child care and necessary educational expenses if applicable.
 The child support obligation is divided between the parties pursuant to percentage of their respective income.
 Where the parties’ combined incomes exceed $30,000 per month, the basic child support obligation no longer increases under the Arizona Child Support Guidelines.
-In such instance, it would be up to the child support recipient to show that an upward deviation in the amount of child support is appropriate under the circumstances.
+In such instance, it would be up to the child support recipient to prove that an upward deviation in the amount of child support is appropriate under the circumstances.

 By paying child support, this does not mean you are paying all of the support for the children.
-Rather, based upon both parents’ incomes, respective parenting time, and the child’s expenses for health insurance, child care costs, and education costs, the child support payor is paying a proportionate share to the other parent so that at the end of the day each party is paying a percentage of the overall base costs for the child proportionate to his and her income.
+Rather, based upon both parents’ incomes, respective parenting time, and the child’s expenses for health insurance, child care costs, and education costs, the child support payor is paying a proportionate share to the other parent so that the end result is each party is paying a percentage of the overall base costs for the child proportionate to his and her income.